CzXiong1024/Lamborghini-FrontEnd/REPORT.md

 - Yutong Tang(Project Designer & Back-end Developer)
 1. Established the data models for products/transactions/users
 2. Developed the APIs for products and transactions
+3. Debug for the connection between front-end & back-end
-3. Participated for making the slides (Technologies & Challenges)
+4. Participated for making the slides (Technologies & Challenges)

 - Shiyuan luo(Project Designer & Front-end Developer)
 1. Created the website's structure, styling, and interactivity